Therapy for Artists

 rejection, criticism, comparison spirals

-financial precarity and the nervous system that lives inside it
+financial precarity and the nervous system that is deeply impacted by it

 body image in performance, dance, and visual practice